aLoi3/Passion-Games/README.md

 Hello human beings!

-We should write any changes to the "project" in README (Prototypr branch) so we understand what is going on.
+We should write any changes to the "project" in README (Prototype branch) so we understand what is going on.
 Thanks for understanding! :)